mwiens91/twitch-game-notify/README.md

 (making sure to rename it to `config.yaml`) or run

 ```
-twitch-game-notify --print-config > $DEST/config.yaml
+twitch-game-notify --print-config
 ```

-which downloads the example configuration file from GitHub and prints it to the terminal, which you can then redirect to a file.
+which prints the example config file to the terminal, which you can redirect to a file.

 ### Getting a Twitch API client ID and client secret